marcinbelczewski/aws-serverless-webapp-workshop/workshop/content/ServerlessBackend/IAM.en.md

 #### High-Level Instructions

 Use the IAM console to create a new role.
-Name it `WildRydesLambda` and select AWS Lambda for the role type.
+Name it `%INITIALS%-WildRydesLambda` and select AWS Lambda for the role type.
 You'll need to attach policies that grant your function permissions to write to Amazon CloudWatch Logs and put items to your DynamoDB table.

 Attach the managed policy called `AWSLambdaBasicExecutionRole` to this role to grant the necessary CloudWatch Logs permissions.
 Also, create a custom inline policy for your role that allows the `dynamodb:PutItem` action for the table you created in the previous section.